sudarshan2401/tp/docs/UserGuide.md

 ### Adding a class : `add /c`

 Adds a new class to your list of classes.
-This feature allows you to manage multiple classes at once.
+You can manage multiple classes at once with this feature.

 **Command Format:** `add /c CLASS_NAME`